gwoptics/finesse3_getting_started/README.md

 [Finesse 3](https://finesse.ifosim.org/docs/latest/) (Frequency domain INterfErometer Simulation SoftwarE) is a fast and easy to use Python-based interferometer simulation program.
 It uses frequency-domain optical modelling to build accurate quasi-static simulations of arbitrary interferometer configurations.

-It contains the following examples:
+This repository includes the following example notebooks:

 * 1_Finesse3_introduction.ipynb
-* 2_Finesse3_GWdetector_sensitivity.ipynb

 ## Get Finesse